kubernetes/enhancements/keps/sig-architecture/20190731-production-readiness-review-process.md

 ## Motivation

 Kubernetes has grown quickly and organically.
-The KEP process introduced a mechanism to help build concensus and ensure the community supports the direction and implementation of various features.
+The KEP process introduced a mechanism to help build consensus and ensure the community supports the direction and implementation of various features.
 It provides a way to document release and graduation criteria, but it leaves that criteria up to the KEP authors and approvers to define.
 Because these are normally the developers and